egch/1Z0-829-preparation/docs/pitfall.md

 - check if there is more than one terminal operation
 - Names: Source / Intermediate operation / Terminal operation. ~~Not Origin~~ !
 - Mind `forEach(System.out::println)`; not ~~forEach(System.out.println);~~
+- check if the stream ends with an Optional

 ## Lambda
 - `var x = ()->"hello"` does not compile! - **you cannot assign a lambda to a var**